Export Finance Definition

 A Little More on What is Trade Finance

 As trades are not limited to national boundaries and now businesses are increasingly engaged in international trade, there is a need for insurance against such risk.
-For instance, a business may face liquidity risk, shipment risk, political risk, currency risk and credit risk.
+For instance, a business may face liquidity risk, shipment risk, political risk, currency risk, and credit risk.
 Trade or export finance overcomes payment or credit risk and supply related risks by acting as an intermediary with the third party.
 The basic function of export finance is to extend credit to the importer and guarantee payment to the exporter.
-Many firms provide export financing services including banks, financial institutions, insurance companies and suppliers.
-According to the report of World Trade Organization (WTO) 80 to 90 percent international trade depends on export financing.
+Many firms provide export financing services including banks, financial institutions, insurance companies, and suppliers.
+According to the report of the World Trade Organization (WTO) 80 to 90 percent of international trade depends on export financing.

 References for Export or Trade Finance

 - Towards an EC policy on export financing subsidies: Lessons from the 1980s and prospects for future reform, Abraham, F., Couwenberg, I., & Dewit, G. (1992).
 World Economy, 15(3), 389-406.
 Proponents of free trade argue that export promotion distorts competition and undermines the multilateral trade system.
 In most countries export insurance is provided by the government and, consequently, is driven more by a broad range of policy objectives than purely insurance principles.
 This paper, however, shows that export promotion does not necessarily imply trade distortions and that most export destinations do not benefit from insurance premium subsidies.
 A significant policy implication of these findings is that the WTO and the EU are correct not to banish completely official export insurance.